Documentation

 Authorization

-InfluxDB Cloud Dedicated requires authentication using tokens.
+InfluxDB Cloud Dedicated requires authentication using one of the following token types:

 • Database token: A token that grants read and write access to InfluxDB databases.